Taming Video Models for 3D and 4D Generation via Zero-Shot Camera Control: Experiments

 \section{Experiments}

 In this section, we present a comprehensive evaluation of our proposed training-free framework.
 We first outline the implementation details in Sec.~\ref{sec:4.1}.
 Subsequently, we demonstrate the performance of our method on 3D scene generation and 4D trajectory control in Sec.~\ref{sec:4.3}.
 Finally, we conduct a series of ablation studies in Sec.~\ref{sec:4.4} to validate the effectiveness of each component of our approach.
-More results and details are provided in Appendix~\ref{Appendix_Study}.